 Though understanding and applying SEO (Search Engine Optimization) concepts can be challenging, it’s absolutely necessary to have a firm grasp on at least the basics.
-SEO firms and web developers throw out terms like meta-tags, backlinks, sitemaps and other other such technospeak, making internet marketing seem as daunting as writing a book on application programming or learning a foreign language.
+Strategic Content and SEO firms, along with web developers throw out terms like meta-tags, back-links, sitemaps and other other such techno-speak, making internet marketing seem as daunting as writing a book on application programming or learning a foreign language.
 The complex algorithms involved in a search listing placement are well beyond the comprehension of most mathematicians.
 So don’t beat yourself up if it seems over your head.
 No matter your height, the sky is over all of our heads.

 Implementing basic SEO concepts can truly set your online business apart from your competition.
 Your website’s position in search engine listings influences fluctuations in visitor traffic, and in many cases, viability.
 So your primary aim will be to do whatever you can (providing that it’s fair and ethical) to make it to the top of the list.
 It is this drive to advance beyond a competitor that makes SEO fun, and getting there can be financially rewarding.

 To begin to unpack the complexity of marketing your website online, we will begin by discussing basic marketing concepts.
 Understanding the terminology comes with time, but steps can be made initially to understand how to organize your site and write content that results in increased revenue.

 ROI or Return on Investment is a term most business owners are familiar with.
 So how does investing in a website give you a return on that investment?